-Factor two: Another part of your credit score comes from your credit utilization ratio — in other words, how much credit you’re using compared with how much you have.
+Factor two: Another part of your credit score comes from your credit utilization ratio — in other words, how much credit you’re using compared with how much you have available to you.
 You want that ratio to be low; most experts say below 30%.

 Bottom line?
 If an account isn’t costing you anything, why cancel it?
 Unless you’re afraid of temptation, just leave it alone and forget about it.

 If you do want to cancel the account — say, because it’s costing you money — call the number on the back of the card, ask them how to do it and follow their instructions.
 If they say you can cancel it over the phone, fine.
-But take notes of who you talked to, what they said, etc., in case something goes awry.
+But take notes about the representative you talked to, what he or she said, etc., in case something goes awry.